denhamjeans/denhamjeans/README.md

 🔭 I’m currently working on

-Data engineering using Azure Databricks and Spark
+Data engineering using GCP, with side projects in agorithmic trading.

+I have over 7 years experience in data analytics using a variety of cloud providers and a formal education in Data Science.

 👯 I’m looking to collaborate on